Breelef/SmartMad/server/README.md

 ## Enter and access database collections

-DB_USERNAME and DB_PASSWORD are the password and user that you set ine the .env file in step 1

 ### MYSQL
 ```bash
 mysql -u <DB_USERNAME> -p
 ```
 When the bash asks for the password, enter <DB_PASSWORD>

+DB_USERNAME and DB_PASSWORD are the password and user that you set ine the .env file in step 1

+Alternatively you can use the preset users mentioned in step 4, if you want limited/all privileges.

 From here you are able to execute SQL commands like "show databases;"